somet3000/1kgp-coverage-analysis/README.md

-# t2t-1kgp-analysis
+# 1KGP Coverage Analysis
-Analysis of the 1000 Genomes Project using both the hg38 and T2T Genome Assemblies
+Expression quantitative trait loci (eQTL) and fine-mapping analysis of a cohort from the 1000 Genomes Project using both lower coverage and higher coverage (30x) data.